Focusing on your full potential

-The Maine Rehabilitation Center offers multiple levels of care: acute (based at the hospital) for adults and children, subacute (based at the hospital's Ross division skilled nursing facility), outpatient (at the Maine Outpatient Rehabilitation Center based at the Healthcare Mall on Union Street), and home based.
+EMMC Rehabilitation Care offers multiple levels of care: acute (based at the hospital) for adults and children, subacute (based at the hospital's Ross division skilled nursing facility), outpatient (at the EMMC Outpatient Rehabilitation Center based at the Healthcare Mall on Union Street), inpatient (at EMMC’s State Street Campus), and home based.
 We also provide outpatient specialty clinics for adults and children with muscular dystrophy, cerebral palsy, multiple sclerosis, and other chronic disabling conditions.

 A Strong Recovery

-At Maine Rehab, everything we do is designed to help people return to what matters most -- real life.
+At EMMC Rehabilitation Care, everything we do is designed to help people return to what matters most -- real life.
 We emphasize education: helping patients, families, and employers understand disabilities and learn what they can do to speed recovery and prevent injury.
-Once referred to the Maine Rehabilitation Center by their primary care physician, patients begin an intensive process, guided by the skill and expertise of our caregivers and based on their own goals and needs.
+Once referred to EMMC Rehabilitation Care by their primary care physician, patients begin an intensive process, guided by the skill and expertise of our caregivers and based on their own goals and needs.
 Day by day, patients progress toward their full potential by...